wlsf82/cv/partials/BOOKS.md

 # Books I read

+- The Coaching Habit - Say Less, Ask More & Change the Way You Lead Forever - by Michael Bungay Stanier
 - Talent Is Overrated - What Really Separates World-Class Performances from Everybody Else - by Geoff Colvin
 - A Philosophy of Software Design - by John Ousterhout
 - The Cathedral and the Bazaar - Musings on Linux and Open Source by an Accidental Revolutionary - by Eric S. Raymond